SaralTayal123/Rover2/README.md

 * `chmod +x ./launch.sh` (Permissions for the custom launch script.
 Only needs to be done the first time)

 ### Credits:
-* Husarion for the prebuilt image
+* Ubiquity for prebuilt image
 * Gbot for the cartographer integration template
 * Differential drive stuff